Waggle Dance Review: A Good Introduction To Worker Placement Games

 The Game Components

 The game itself is pretty.
 There’s a ton of dice, which are well-themed.
-An image of a bee replaces the number 1 and rather than circular pips to represent the numbers, the dice use honeycomb hex shapes.
+An image of a bee replaces the number 1.
+And rather than circular pips to represent the numbers, the dice use honeycomb hex shapes.

 Rather than a board, the game uses a combination of cards, representing the actions that players can take.
 The iconography on the cards is easy to understand, and once you’ve played a game, you should know what each card does.